rbzexe/gandalf-jailbreak-writeup/README.md

 Why I did this

-I'm transitioning from software engineering into AI red teaming.
+Learning about more AI and  AI red teaming.
 Gandalf is a hands-on way to practice real LLM jailbreak techniques — not theory, actual prompts against actual defenses, with the difficulty scaling level by level.
 Every prompt below is something I wrote and tested myself, refining each attempt based on how the model responded.

 Level 1 — No Defense